What exactly is PDFA?

 What about the Klassic?

 The Klassic was an indoor tournament that took place every year for the last 16 years.
-The plan is for this tournament to turn into a rotating event, where each year it could be in a different host city.
-We will rely on new Tournament Directors to bid on and host this event starting in 2022.
+The plan is for this tournament to eventually turn into a rotating event, where each year it could be in a different host city.
+Once a bid process has been established, we will rely on new Tournament Directors to bid on and host this event.
 While this tournament was traditionally indoors, that could change as well depending on the host.

 Did you say stats?